Session 1

 • Nuclear is the 3rd source, 17%.
 It is the 1st source of electricity, 70%.

-• Electricity accounts for 24% of France final energy consumption.
+• Electricity accounts for 24% of France's final energy consumption.

 Common Misconceptions:

-• Sources of energy have not replaced each other, they added up.
+• Sources of energy have not replaced each other, they have been added to each other.

-• Natural gas is a fossil fuel: its exploitation emits much CO2 and CH4.
+• Natural gas is a fossil fuel: its exploitation leads to significant emissions of CO2 and CH4.

 No items found.